 As I broke the surface, the first thing I did was look back to the bridge; it was huge!

-However, I had just completed a successful jump and been inducted into the Mostari Diving Club’s Hall of Fame, an honour that only 750 people around the world can claim.
+However, I had just completed a successful jump and been inducted into the Mostari Diving Club’s Hall of Fame, an honour that less than 1,000 people around the world can claim.

 With a rich history dating back to 1557, the bridge was infamously and devastatingly destroyed by Croat forces during the Croat-Bosniak War in 1993.
 Being a symbol for the town and for the whole of Bosnia, as soon as the war was over there were meticulous plans to rebuild it exactly the same as it was before the war, right down to the smallest detail.
 The bridge was eventually reopened again in 2004, and ever since it has been luring travellers from all over the world, not just because of its beauty, but because of its tradition – diving.